PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Given this potentially strong effect of news, we expect the information to decay quite quickly through time, leading us to limit the holding period of bets to at most 7 days.

-### Model Performance

-Models provide both probability estimates and corresponding bet amounts for each market.
-This analysis compares the performance of original model bet amounts versus Kelly criterion-optimized amounts, which theoretically maximize expected growth based on probability estimates and available capital.

-{caption="Kelly vs Original Betting Strategy - Comparison of 7-day returns using original bet amounts versus Kelly criterion-derived amounts", path="market_dynamics/bet_strategy_comparison.json"}

-Interestingly, most models outperformed Kelly criterion optimization when using their original bet amounts, suggesting that models incorporate risk management considerations beyond pure mathematical optimization (notable exceptions include the DeepSeek family and Gemini Pro, where the application of Kelly optimization improved predictions).

-In other words **models are good at predicting, they are also good at betting**.

 ### Model Consistency

-#### Model Decision Distribution Analysis

 To understand how different models make betting decisions, we analyzed the distribution of model choices across 32 runs to predict the ![Federal Reserve interest rates](https://polymarket.com/event/fed-decision-in-october?tid=1758495631699), for the models Qwen3-Coder-480B and GPT-OSS-120B.
 This analysis reveals the consistency and strategy patterns of each model.